-At interview, selectors for postgraduate teacher training will be looking for recent examples from your classroom experience to illustrate your answers to their questions.
+At interview, recruiters for postgraduate teacher training courses will be looking for recent examples from your classroom experience to illustrate your answers to their questions.
 Your previous employment, voluntary work and hobbies may also be relevant, where they link to teaching, skills and education.

 Here are some typical examples of interview questions for teacher training, to help you prepare.

 - How do you know teaching is the profession for you?